rutomoda/KeyCapGenerator/README.md

 # How to install
 Clone or download the repo into "C:\Users\<user>\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\AddIns" and restart Fusion360.

+# Currently only available on the dev-branch
+## Outstanding issues:
+- Missing icons for the commands need to be designed
+- Command Previews need to be implemented
+- Command Edit Definition for the timeline needs to implemented (see: https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-FA7EF128-1DE0-4115-89A3-795551E2DEF2)
+- Failure states need to be improved: Errors during most feature operations just kill the workflow mid-step leaving half finished components
+- Command Validations need to be implemented
+- Code is really messy and needs to be cleaned up and properly encapsulated
+- Honor KLE legend positioning; right now all legends are centered, but can be offset in one single direction
+- Use KLE row feature: Rows can be configured in KLE, might be useful to utilize
+- Offer more options for keycap generation (automatic lofting and scaling)
+- Add "Cut switch cavity" command
+- Make it easier to apply different appearances to legends and keycaps

 # How to use
 The add-in provides its commands in the Solid Design space of Fusion360 under the Create group.
 You will need to provide the following:
 - 1U model of your keycap with the switch cavity already cut into the bottom